kkshenyukun/NBA-Box-Score-Analysis/README.md

 # NBA-Box-Score-Analysis
-Analyzed NBA Box Score data from 2012-2018 season. \
+Analyzed 2012-2018 season NBA Box Score data using python packages like Pandas, Seaborn, and Scikit-learn.\
 Objective of this project is to discover the most important features in determine a team's game result using past 5 games statistics.